aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 === Automated Planning <automaticPlanning>

-An concept related to Common Sense and discussed in "Machines Like Us", is that of automated planning.
+A concept related to Common Sense and discussed in "Machines Like Us", is that of automated planning.
 We have previously cited the example that Brachman and Levesque make in their book (about the self driving car, deciding to change route based on its terminal goal of getting the groceries).

 To posses this ability it is important that an agent possess (or at least approximate) some notion of "consequence" of the actions it contemplates taking, to make sure that they correspond to the goal it is trying to achieve.